Sanglorian/orcus/5e d6/5e d6 (working title).md

 *For example, the Saves entry for orc warriors is "4/3/2".
 They have a Fortitude save of 4, a Reflex save of 3 and a Will save of 2.*

 **Ongoing effect:** Keep track of every ongoing effect affecting a figure.
-At the end of each round, make a saving throw against each ongoing effect, using the original difficulty of the power that caused that ongoing effect.
+At the end of each round, make a saving throw against each ongoing effect, using the original Potency of the power that caused that ongoing effect.
 On a success, that ongoing effect ends.

 **Areas:** Some spells and other effects have areas of effect.